PPLSOpenResearch/PPLSOpenResearch.github.io/docs/codeReview.md

 ---

-## Pre-conference Peer Code Review: January 2024
+## Debut of Peer Code Review: January 2024

 Given the upcoming conference deadlines that many of us are working towards, we’re excited to invite you to make use of our new Pre-Conference Peer Code Review program.